Merlin G. Butler

 Merlin G. Butler is an American physician scientist and professor at the University of Kansas Medical Center's Departments of Psychiatry & Behavioral Sciences and Pediatrics.
-He is board-certified in Clinical Genetics and Clinical Cytogenetics and was inducted into the American College of Medical Genetics and Genomics in 1993 as a founding fellow.
-He has over 500 publications in peer-reviewed journals, numerous book chapters.
+He is American Board of Medical Genetics (ABMG) board-certified in Clinical Genetics and Clinical Cytogenetics and inducted into the American College of Medical Genetics and Genomics in 1993 as a founding fellow.
+He has over 550 publications in peer-reviewed journals, numerous book chapters and several authored and edited textbooks on genetics, developmental disabilities, autism, genetics of syndromic and non-syndromic conditions, career milestones, pediatric diseases and management of rare genetic disorders, specifically Prader-Willi syndrome.

 Early life and research

 Merlin G. Butler was born in the sandhills of Nebraska in 1952.
 After graduating from high school from Stuart, Nebraska, he attended Chadron State College in Nebraska, where he studied biology and earned a Bachelor of Arts in education in 1974 and a Bachelor of Science with a Biology- Pre-Medicine major in 1975.
-Butler earned his M.D. in 1978 from the University of Nebraska–Lincoln and a Ph.D. in Medical Genetics in 1984 from Indiana University.
+Butler earned his M.D. in 1978 from the University of Nebraska Medical Center and a Ph.D. in Medical Genetics in 1984 from Indiana University.
 Between 1980 and 1984, he completed an American Board of Medical Genetics-accredited fellowship in Medical Genetics in Indiana and was named a Diplomate of the American Board of Medical Genetics in 1984.
+He has held several career roles in academic medicine at major academic medical centers as a physician and scientist in diagnosing and managing patients with rare genetic disorders and counseling patients and family members, supervising cytogenetic testing laboratories for diagnosis and care and conducting genetic-based research on rare genetic disorders including Prader-Willi, Angelman, fragile X, Burnside-Butler and Ehlers-Danlos syndromes along with rare chromosomal microdeletion disorders and personalized medicine (pharmacogenetics).